exoplatform/exo-documentation/docs/UsingPerkStore.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can access to Perk Store from the main navigation.
 By clicking on the shopping cart icon, you will see all the products available for you in the store.
-You can see your wallet balance in the toolbar as well as a search bar and a filter button that allow you to look for a specific product.
+You can see your wallet balance in the toolbar as well as a search bar and a filter button to help you find a specific product.

 |image0|